Mathijs995/Mathijs995/README.md

 ### About me

 I am passionate about empowering people around me with technology and digital skills.
 Since 2013, I have been mentoring inspiring data scientists and software developers and teaching web development, software development, and data analytics courses and workshops.
-I currently work as a Data Scientist at [BCG X](https://www.bcg.com/x) where I assist clients in using data science and advanced technology to improve their business performance.
+I currently work as a Senior Data Scientist at [BCG X](https://www.bcg.com/x) where I assist clients in using data science and advanced technology to improve their business performance.

 My hobbies include contributing to open-source software and reading, with a focus on topics such as economics, artificial intelligence, human behavior, business, entrepreneurship, management, and effective altruism.